 Having knowledge of your legal marital status can assist you in determining what the best method is in making any asset or property purchases or sales decisions, as well as what your options may be with regards to your separate property and the relationships community property.

 The lawyers at Stepp and Sullivan can assist you in determining the status of your relationship, whether it rises to the level of an informal marriage, and further, what affects your relationship’s status has on your assets, property rights, and inheritance rights.

-Contact us today to learn more about your unique case.
-At Stepp & Sullivan, we make it personal.
+Contact our Houston family law attorneys today to learn more about your unique case.
+At Stepp & Sullivan, P.C, we make it personal.
 Powerful.